 Sydney's Top Places To Take The Kids When You Have Out Of Town Visitors

 So you’ve got out-of-towners coming to visit you for the holidays.
 They’ve got kids, you’ve got kids.
-They’ve been to Sydney one or twice before and done all the big stuff like The Bridge, The Opera House, CentrePoint (it will always be CentrePoint Tower to me) and the classic ferry to Manly, so what on earth can you do to keep active kids happy and eager adult visitors excited too?
+They’ve been to Sydney once or twice before and done all the big stuff like The Bridge, The Opera House, Centrepoint (it will always be Centrepoint Tower to me) and the classic ferry to Manly, so what on earth can you do to keep active kids happy and eager adult visitors excited too?

-Here are 6 of the best “think outside the box” places to take the kids when you have out-of-town visitors.
+Here are some of our best “think outside the box” places to take the kids when you have out-of-town visitors.

 *Prices correct at time of publication.